Eight Lucky (and Delicious!) Foods to Eat for Chinese New Year

-It's almost the Year of the Dog!
-Chinese New Year falls on February 16th this year, and as always, eating plays a big role in the celebrations.
+It's the Year of the Tiger!
+Chinese New Year falls on February 1st this year, and as always, eating plays a big role in the celebrations.
 Families come together and share foods that symbolize their hopes and wishes for the coming year, from good health and long life to wealth and prosperity.
-If you're on the superstitious side, it's an easy way to court good luck, and if you're a non-believer, it's simply a delicious start to the new year-you can't go wrong!
+If you're on the superstitious side, it's an easy way to court good luck, and if you're a non-believer, it's simply a delicious start to the new year—you can't go wrong!

 Here are eight auspicious foods you should try (bonus: eight is considered the luckiest number in Chinese culture because it sounds similar to the word fortune).
 And remember, Lunar New Year is celebrated all across Asia, so we encourage you to explore other culinary traditions, from Korea's rice cake soup to Vietnam's banh chung.
 After all, who doesn't need more luck?